brianscan14/XYfitness/README.md

 As the site grows and clientele increases, more plans would need to be offered to cover all shapes and sizes, regimes and goals.
 This would be done in time as the ones currently there are only a few offerings of what it could potentially be.
 As the number of items in the shop increases also I would implement a pagination system to help with the viewing process of all these products, it is not needed now as there are very little items on offer.

 Since there is only one item in the shop currently that is "Apparel", and this item is made to order from the [oneills](https://www.oneills.com/) website (example of what I would use if it were in production).
 None of them kept in stock by me, but if there were more items on offer this would change, again another model would need to be added with a relationship to the main product one  giving feedback to the customer and letting them know whether the size of their chosen item is in stock or not.

+Currently the user gets sent an email upon successful order, however it only a random number which is generated from Django.
+If this site were in full production and these plans were actual PDF files then this would need to be automated to send out these files to the user for download.
+Also the items order would be added to it, and a 'view status' tracker to let them know the progress of their items if they were apparels.

 ## Information Architecture